-I tried to gather the automation benefits specifically for IT Infrastructure.
-Benefits can be small or large depending on the organization and the implementation.
-Automation is an investment, which requires cost, effort and good planning.
-Returns are not immediate, or may never come if automation is not planned correctly.
+Let’s gather the automation benefits for IT Operations.
+Automation is an investment, which comes at a cost, effort and needs good planning.
+Returns are not immediate, or may never come if the whole automation journey is not planned correctly.

 The ultimate goal of automation is to eliminate human involvement.
 So, all benefits derive from reducing the human factor.

 Human involvement is not something to avoid, but rather to redirect to where it provides more value.
 Humans add numerous benefits in whatever they are working on.
 Good automation and transformation plans must identify the human differentiators in a specific environment, and separate the activities better suited to humans, from common and monotonous activities better performed by machines.

 By moving the human excellence to more essential work, you are leveraging progress and proactiveness.